 - Strengthens fine motor control through mallet use

-- Supports bilateral coordination when using both hands
+- Supports bilateral coordination

-- Builds body awareness and movement control
+- Builds movement control and body awareness

 Social-Emotional Development

-- Encourages self-expression through music and sound
+- Encourages self-expression through sound and rhythm

-- Supports sharing and turn-taking during group play
+- Supports turn-taking during shared play

-- Teaches patience, practice, and persistence
+- Teaches patience, repetition, and persistence

 Common Parent Questions About Xylophones and Melodicas